Doctor of Science (Technology) (equivalent of a PhD)

 Graduate as doctor in four years

 Doctoral education at the School of Science is based on vigorous basic research that forms a strong basis for teaching and both development and innovation activities.
 The most important part of the education is the research work conducted in a strong research milieu.
-The theoretical studies that support the research work are tailored individually to suit the different needs of each doctoral student.
-The dissertations of the School of Science are of very high quality and often contain articles published in publications of the highest international level.
+The theoretical studies that support the research work are tailored individually to suit the different needs of each doctoral candidate.
+The dissertations of the School of Science are of very high quality and often contain articles published in journals of the highest international level.

 Full-time students can complete the doctoral degree in four years.
 The most talented doctoral candidates may receive funding from their department or they may fund their studies through projects or grants.
 The funding should be primarily discussed with the supervising professor.

 Developing new business based on your research as part of your doctoral studies